What is an MRE

 Especially the Mountain House Beef Stew

-You will note some items are more conducive to an MRE format than others.
+You will note some items are more conducive to a meal-ready-to-eat format than others.
 Once you figure out which ones taste good, you’ll know how similar MREs will turn out.

 MRE Emergency Foods for the Survival Situation

-I was pretty deep in at a friend’s hunt camp in the winter when the weather changed quickly.
-It doesn’t take much for everything to go from bare to snow-covered, which can pile by the feet within hours.
-That means it may be safer to stay than try to leave as intended, or it could be to the point where getting out is impossible!
-The difference between being stranded and making a fun experience out of it versus misery is solely based on the gear and level of food you carry.
+I was deep in at a friend’s hunt camp in the winter when the weather changed quickly.
+It doesn’t take much for everything to go from bare to snow-covered, which can pile by the foot within hours.
+That means it may be safer to stay than try to leave as intended, or it could get to the point where getting out is impossible!
+The difference between being stranded and making a fun experience out of it versus misery is based on the gear and volume of food you carry.

-As to a real survival situation when you are stranded, the truth is that you can last anywhere from 1 to 3 months without food!
+As to a survival situation when you are stranded, the truth is that you can last anywhere from 1 to 3 months without food!
 Food will keep you warmer during the cold months as it helps with thermo regulation.
 And you certainly will be a lot more energetic and comfortable, even mentally.
 My goal, in general, is to remove as many potential problems as I can upfront.
-Then in the face of a real survival situation, there’s a lot less to worry about and a lot more comfort!
+Then, in the face of a survival situation, there’s less to worry about and plenty of more comfort!

 Just about any outdoor store you walk into carries MREs.
 The last two gun stores I visited have some, and I’m talking about stores that do 90% of their business in gun sales.
 MRE meals are showing up more and more these days.
 Big box stores like Sail, MEC, Cabelas and so on will have entire aisles of them.

-Some common MRE brands found in stores are Alpine Aire, Backpacker’s Pantry, Happy Yak, Mountain House and Peak Refuel.
+A few of the more common Meal Ready to Eat brands are Alpine Aire, Backpacker’s Pantry, Happy Yak, Mountain House and Peak Refuel.

 Have you tried an MRE?
 If so, which one is your favourite?